MindSetLib/Insolver/docs/source/transformations.md

 ```

 Class `AutoFillNATransforms` is used to fill NA values in a dataset.
-It fills NA values with median values for numerical columns and with most frequently used values for categorical columns.
+It fills NA values with median values for numerical columns and the most frequently used categorical columns.

 ```python
 import numpy as np